-10.9.6 Wave vector space sampling grid
+10.9.2.6 Wave vector space sampling grid

-Similar as Rayleigh sampling approach, DUT is placed on the yz plane in the spherical coordinate and normal vector of DUT is pointing along the x-axis as shown in Figure 10.9.x.x-1.
-The angle φ and θ represent azimuth and elevation respectively, Ky and Kz represent the projection of normalized wave vector on y-axis and z-axis.
+Similar as Rayleigh sampling approach, EUT is placed on the yz plane in the spherical coordinate and normal vector of EUT is pointing along the x-axis as shown in Figure 10.9.2.2-1.
+The angle φ and θ represent azimuth and elevation respectively, u and v represent the projection of normalized wave vector on y-axis and z-axis.

 According to the relationship between the normalized wave vector and spherical coordinate, the wave vector can be represented as following: